Skip to content

 “You have to go in person, and you get a new email, but they don't transfer over all of your stuff with your program and finance stuff, so currently I don't know how much is on my meal plan,” they said.

 “I started the process about a year ago.
 I printed all the paperwork; it was extensive.
 You had to have a notary.
-If you make even one small mistake, you must cross it out or remove it somehow,” he said.
+If you make even one small mistake, you must get the notary to sign off,” he said.

 “I remember I was about halfway through it and then I made a small mistake, and I was just like it's over, because I didn’t want to have to do the process all over again,” he said.